What is website visitor tracking?

 Article Contents - Quick Navigation

-Software Tools for B2B Lead Generation
+Software for B2B Website Lead Generation

-Tools that perform this function are most often used by B2B companies for proactive lead development and sales acceleration.
+Tools that perform this function are used by B2B companies for proactive lead development and sales acceleration.
 Companies understand that only a very small percentage of their online prospects actually submit inquiry forms, sign up for content offers, or request a direct sales call.

 According to most B2B marketing software vendors, this percentage is only 2-3%.